UNCLASSIFIED (U)

 12 FAM 263.3-1 Low, Medium, and High Counterintelligence-Threat Posts

 a.
-RSOs or PSOs must provide CI briefings to locally employed U.S. citizens under COM authority and ensure that Foreign Service nationals (FSNs) and third-country nationals (TCNs) are briefed in accordance with the FSN briefing program.
+RSOs or PSOs must provide CI briefings to locally employed staff (LE staff) who are U.S. citizens and ensure that those LE staff who are Foreign Service nationals (FSNs) and third-country nationals (TCNs) are briefed in accordance with the FSN briefing program.

 b.
 At high-threat posts, RSOs or PSOs should provide CI briefings to TDY personnel and other official visitors.
 At low- and medium-threat posts, RSOs or PSOs should distribute an unclassified written notice to TDY personnel and other visitors giving them guidance on the local intelligence threat.

 c.
 RSOs or PSOs must conduct departure security debriefings for all employees and contractors completing a tour of duty at a post.
 The debriefing must include a discussion of CI matters.
-Should the RSO or PSO obtain information of a CI concern, he or she must forward a copy of the debriefing to DS/ICI/CI, which must forward a copy to the parent agency.
+Should the RSO or PSO obtain information of a CI concern, they must forward a copy of the debriefing to DS/DO/CI, which must forward a copy to the parent agency where applicable.

 12 FAM 263.3-2 Critical Human Intelligence-Threat Posts

-a.
-In addition to the security awareness requirements cited in 12 FAM 262, all executive branch agencies sending employees to critical HUMINT threat posts must review the proposed permanent assignment of all of their employees, contractors, and TDY personnel assigned in excess of 60 days accumulated in 1 year (not necessarily consecutive) to determine their suitability;
+(1) All executive branch agencies sending personnel to critical HUMINT threat posts must review the proposed permanent and temporary duty (TDY), in excess of 60 calendar days accumulated in one year (not necessarily consecutive), assignment of all personnel to determine their suitability;

 (1) Whether the employee or an immediate family member has an immediate family member still residing in the proposed critical HUMINT threat country;

-(2) Whether the employee or an immediate family member has other family ties in any critical HUMINT threat post where a foreign intelligence service (FIS) could exploit familial bonds of affection;
+(2) Whether the employee or an immediate family member has other family ties in any critical HUMINT threat post where a FIE could exploit familial bonds of affection;

-(3) Whether the employee has family member(s) currently or recently employed by the critical HUMINT threat country’s military armed forces, intelligence or security service, police service, or ministry of foreign affairs;
+(3) Whether the employee has family ties to an individual currently or recently employed by the critical HUMINT threat country’s military armed forces, intelligence or security service, police service, or ministry of foreign affairs;

-(5) Whether the employee is or has been a known target of interest to a FIS;
+(5) Whether the employee is or has been a known target of interest to a FIE;

 (6) Whether the employee has a history of aberrant behavior such as drug or alcohol abuse or criminal misconduct;